EricLi451/Universal-Inventory-Management-System/README.md

 # Universal-Inventory-Management-System
-Tools for handling various inventory management, such as libraries
+*Tools for handling various inventory management, such as libraries *Tools for read files from folder